 What you eat

 - Eat foods that limit the imbalance to the endocrine system, particularly insulin levels.
-You do this by avoiding foods that contain significant amounts of sugar or starches;
+You do this by avoiding foods that contain significant amounts of sugar, starches or manufactured vegetable oils;

 - Eat foods that don’t degrade immune system function.
 You do this by avoiding foods that contain significant amounts of sugar, starches or manufactured oils.